terrillmoore/conduit-mfg/HOWTO-MASS-PROVISION.md

    ```shell
    ../../expand-mfg-gateways.sh -s -I ttn-ithaca -O 'TTN Ithaca' -ii56 ConduitProvisioning.txt
    ```

+   You'll be prompted for the root password for the gateways.
+All the gateways must have the same root password at this point.

 9. You may get some errors from `known_hosts`.
 Fix things until that's resolved.
 If someone has reset the root password, you'll need to set the password manually to the value in the script.